 What is chemotherapy?

 Chemotherapy is a treatment that uses chemical substances that are administered intravenously or orally to get rid of cancerous cells.
 It is very common to combine the treatment with other kinds of chemotherapy to fight the cancerous disease from all angles.

-- Treat cancer
+- treat cancer

-- Shrink cancer
+- shrink cancer

-- Prevent cancer from spreading
+- prevent cancer from spreading

-- Lessen the symptoms being caused by the cancer.
+- lessen the symptoms being caused by the cancer

-What does it involve?
+What does chemotherapy involve?

 - Curative chemotherapy: this aims to achieve complete remission.